Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 Of course, violent social change basically tries to get rid of those people in power and replace them with other people.

-Now to exercise our social change power using nonviolent communication to influence key people requires that we can get access to these people.
+Now to exercise our social change power using Nonviolent Communication to influence key people requires that we can get access to these people.

 Getting access is often a good use of our social change ability, to get access to people in power that we may want to communicate with, we may need to influence people who have power to get us that access to do so.
 It may be that we're going to need a pretty good team, a large team to work with us to get all the transformations of consciousness necessary that we're looking for.

-#### So we need to use nonviolent communication to organize a team of people who share our perspective.
+#### We need to use Nonviolent Communication to organize a team of people who share our perspective.

-An example of how nonviolent communication can support social change efforts occurred in a project I was involved in.
+An example of how Nonviolent Communication can support social change efforts occurred in a project I was involved in.
 We wanted to get a school created in one city, a school where we wanted to demonstrate we could educate those students who were being kicked out of school or pushed out of school.

 **We wanted to show that if we understood the students, and understood their needs, how we could create a school structure in which they could learn**, as well as any other students,  and they could do so with less violence than was seen in many public schools.
 However, this school required a lot of cooperation for us to create it.
 We had to first of all, enlist people to work with us on this project.
 We had to find some people who would be willing to be teachers in the school, and then we had to train them.